How to Clean Up Fire and Smoke DamageNovember 4, 2021 | 10:47 am

 Common Smoke Damage Scenarios

 Soot and ash are a result of fire and smoke.
-Prolonged exposure of either of these in your house without immediate restoration can permanently harm surfaces, furniture, clothing, carpets and everything you own.
+Prolonged exposure of either of these in your house without immediate restoration could permanently harm surfaces, furniture, clothing, carpets, and everything you own.
 Acidic soot may stain all surfaces as residue settles.

-How Professionals Clean Interior and Exterior Smoke Damage
+How Professionals Clean and Remove Interior and Exterior Smoke Damage

 The next step is to board the windows and doors, as well as cover the roof with a tarp or other plastic material.
 Boarding your house will maintain security and protect it from other damage.